Utah couple arrested in Hawaii for violating quarantine order

-SALT LAKE CITY (ABC4 News) – According to a Hawaii Police Department a Utah couple were arrested and charged by police on Thursday (July 30) for violating the Governor’s 14-Day Quarantine Order.
+SALT LAKE CITY (ABC4 News) – According to a Hawaii Police Department, a Utah couple was arrested and charged by police on Thursday for violating the Governor’s 14-Day Quarantine Order.

+Their next court appearance is on September 15 at 1:30 p.m. in the Hilo District Court.

-The Tripp’s arrived in Honolulu on July 24th, and came to the Big Island on July 28th.
-The couple believed that they were exempt from the Quarantine Proclamation.
+The Tripp’s arrived in Honolulu on July 24 and came to the Big Island on July 28.
+The couple believed they were exempt from the Quarantine Proclamation.

-Police investigating the report determined that the couple were not exempt and violated the quarantine order resulting in their arrest.
+Police investigating the report determined that the couple was not exempt and violated the order, resulting in their arrest.

-Hawaiʻi Police received information from Hawaiʻi County Civil Defense, who are part of the state assigned task force designated with the responsibility of following up on Big Island visitors and ensuring they are abiding by the quarantine procedures in place.
+Hawaii Police received information from Hawaii County Civil Defense, who are part of the state assigned task force responsible for following up on Big Island visitors and ensuring they are abiding by the quarantine procedures.

 The couple still has to complete the quarantine before assuming their activities or face another arrest.

-The County of Hawaiʻi says they are ramping up efforts in performing enforcement action where needed for visitors that fail to abide by the Governor’s 14-Day Quarantine Order.
+The County of Hawaii says they are ramping up efforts in performing enforcement action where needed for visitors that fail to abide by the order.

-Only first responders and critical infrastructure personnel with an exemption would not need to abide by the order.
+Only first responders and critical infrastructure personnel with an exemption do not need to abide by the order.

 Those wanting to qualify for the exemption can do so through the State Attorney General’s Office by contacting them at covidexemption@hawaii.gov.